-A square-shaped cist measuring 0.4 x 0.4m internally, composed of edge-set stones on three sides, and a recumbent (displaced) stone on the north-east side.
-No evidence for a surrounding mound.
-The site lies on the shoulder edge of an upland plateau to the east of the Wye.
+A square-shaped cist measuring $0.4 \times 0.4 \text{m}$ internally, composed of edge-set stones on three sides, and a recumbent (displaced) stone on the north-east side.
+There is no evidence for a surrounding mound.
+The site lies on the shoulder edge of an upland plateau to the east of the River Wye.